The Internet Speed At NASA: How Fast Is It Anyway?

 Does NASA Use Internet On Space?

-NASA has a long history with the internet, as it was one of the first major governmental entities to create web-based services and offer access to Internet service for its employees.
+NASA has a long history with the Internet, as it was one of the first major governmental entities to create web-based services and offer access to Internet services for its employees.

 The Internet is an important aspect of NASA’s everyday life in that all data is transmitted through this medium.
 For example, most working at NASA have their own homepages which they can update as needed or fill out forms online when required.
 In addition, many computers are connected within networks interconnected by thousandths-of-a-second timing synchronization over TCP/IP connections on the Worldwide Web via secure encryption SSL technology – preventing packet sniffing from outside eavesdroppers who might be trying to steal sensitive information like passwords or credit card numbers!